Fast Shipping Direct to your door!

 What Should I feed My Sugar Glider?

 The simple answer - Begin with Exotic Nutrition's 'Glider Complete' Food Starter Package.
-This combination of high protein pellet, dried fruits and INSTANT-HPW powder will deliver everything nutritionally that your pet Sugar glider requires.
-The two foods in this package set contain Eggs, Honey, Bee Pollen, Wombaroo High Protein Supplement, high protein pellets, eight varieties of dried fruits and a host of other highly nutritious ingredients.
-Your Sugar Glider will love the Pure Vanilla Bean Flavor in the Instant-HPW.
+This combination of high protein food, dried fruits and INSTANT-HPW powder will deliver everything nutritionally that your pet Sugar glider requires.
+The two foods in this package set contain Eggs, Honey, Bee Pollen, ZooPro High Protein Supplement, high protein pellets, eight varieties of dried fruits and a host of other highly nutritious ingredients.
+Your Sugar Glider will simply love the Pure Vanilla Bean Flavor in the Instant-HPW.
 This diet plan is easy to prepare and easy to feed.
 Very economical, the cost is minimal for a 2.5 month supply.
 If you wish to vary the diet even more, you can also offer supplemental treats such as Canned or Live insects, Gumivore-Fare'Jungle Jelly', or Fresh Fruits and Vegetables.
 Simple and easy to feed, this is a highly recommended diet plan that your sugar glider will enjoy eating.

 Obviously, the requirements of sugar gliders are of importance to their overall health, and they are prone to metabolic bone disease resulting from an improper ratio of calcium to phosphorus in the diet.
 If a diet is relatively higher in phosphorus than calcium, calcium will be leached from the bones and other tissues to balance the levels in the blood.
 This results in a softening of the bones, making them susceptible to fractures, along with a myriad of other health problems related to calcium imbalance.
 Sugar gliders in the wild feed on eucalyptus gum, sap, insects, nectar, and honeydew (an excretory product of nectar eating insects).
 They will also eat bird eggs, lizards, small birds and other small prey items.
 This diet is pretty difficult to replicate in captivity.
 So a variety have food have been fed, in an attempt to somewhat mimic their natural intake and to see what makes them thrive in captivity.